 - 5.4 One of the key assurance statements the Council receives is the annual report and opinion of the Assurance, Risk and Audit Manager.
-The Assurance, Risk and Audit Manager's opinion for 2017/18 concludes that the overall effectiveness of the Council's risk management, control and governance processes are 'substantial'. - 5.5 The Council's external auditor, Grant Thornton, provides assurance on the accuracy of the year-end Statement of Accounts and the overall adequacy of arrangements made by the Council for securing economy, efficiency and effectiveness in its use of resources.
-The most recent Audit Letter, issued in October 2017, identified no material errors and noted that an unqualified opinion had been issued in respect of the 2016/17 accounts and that the Council had in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2017.
+The Assurance, Risk and Audit Manager's opinion for 2018-19 concludes that the overall effectiveness of the Council's risk management, control and governance processes are 'substantial'.
+This has been prepared in accordance with the CIPFA Statement on the Role of the Head of Internal Audit (2010). - 5.5 The Council's external auditor, Grant Thornton, provides assurance on the accuracy of the year-end Statement of Accounts and the overall adequacy of arrangements made by the Council for securing economy, efficiency and effectiveness in its use of resources.
+The Council provides timely support, information and responses to external auditors and properly considers audit findings and recommendations.